njcaminiti/DataScienceCoursera/README.md

 ## This is a demonstration of data wrangling in R.

+_Raw datasets with descriptions are located within the UCI folder and subfolders_ This dataset contains the raw output from an experiment in Human Activity Recognition using smartphone accelerometer and gyroscope functionality.
+This data, contained in 24 raw text files, represents 561 features measured over 10,000 observations; over 5.5 million individual measurements.
+__run_analysis.R__ processes the data files contained in the UCI folder, ultimately producing a subset of this data in an analysis-friendly, 'tidy' format as its output: __FinalTidy.txt__

 ### 1) SETTING THE STAGE
 Lines 1 & 2 Ensure that we have installed and loaded the R packages required to run our analysis.